Size of the Prize – Helping the NHS to Prevent Heart Attacks and Strokes at Scale

 The Size of the Prize for Blood Pressure shows:

-The opportunity: Size of the Prize sets reasonable levels of ambition that go beyond the historical status quo of suboptimal treatment – showing how many additional heart attacks and strokes will be prevented in three years and the savings generated if more people have their treatment optimised.
+- Opportunity: Size of the Prize sets reasonable levels of ambition that go beyond the historical status quo of suboptimal treatment.
+It shows how many additional heart attacks and strokes will be prevented in three years and the savings generated if more people have their treatment optimised.

-The numbers are huge.
-Across England if just 80% of people with diagnosed high blood pressure were on optimal treatment, around 16,000 heart attacks and strokes would be prevented in just three years with savings to the NHS of £180 million.
-In every ICB area, hundreds of these lifechanging events would be prevented.
+And the numbers are huge.
+Across England if just 80% of people with diagnosed high blood pressure were on optimal treatment, over 17,000 heart attacks and strokes would be prevented in just three years with savings to the NHS of almost £200 million.
+This would have a major impact on population health and economy growth: recent modelling suggests that a 20% reduction in cardiovascular events would increase the UK’s GDP by £2.2 billion in 6 years.

 Size of the Prize for High Cholesterol